• Skip to primary navigation

 PIN IT FOR LATER!

-• Cooking bacon on a Blackstone griddle only takes a total of 15 minutes.
-That will definitely help speed up that breakfast cooking time!
+• Cooking bacon on a griddle only takes a total of 15 minutes.
+That will definitely help speed up that breakfast cooking time.
+And don’t forget, you can keep the bacon warm on the Blackstone while you cook the rest of your meal.

-• Bacon on the Blackstone is always cooked to perfection!
-No more under cooked fatty parts on your slices of bacon.
+• Bacon on the Blackstone is always cooked to perfection.
+No more under cooked fatty bits on your slices of bacon.

-• You can cook a bulk amount of bacon really quickly!
+• You can cook a bulk amount of bacon really quickly which is great for meal prep or feeding a brunch crowd.

 Overhead Image of Blackstone Bacon Ingredients and Griddle Tools